FAQs

 add remove

-There will be plenty of sanitary facilities at both the Euroscoop starting point and at the National Park Visitor Center, follow the arrows 'toilets'.
+There will be adequate sanitary facilities at the starting point at the National Park Visitor Center, follow the 'toilets' arrows.

 Is there a place to get something to drink or eat?